-- Medway Maritime Hospital, Gillingham - Majority of workdays are protected teaching on a list suitable for regional anaesthesia (e.g. shoulder or breast) - On call work is 2nd on call for CEPOD or Obstetrics.
+- Medway Maritime Hospital, Gillingham - Majority of workdays are protected teaching on a list suitable for regional anaesthesia (e.g. shoulder or breast) - On call work is 2nd on call for CEPOD or Obs.

 - Develop practical skills in regional anaesthesia with specific focus on:

 - Major orthopaedics

-- Breast
+- o Breast

-- General surgery
+- o General surgery

-- Trauma
+- o Trauma